percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

    - Start the **GDB server**, using your new "external tool" shortcut.

    - Start your new Debug Configuration using the **Debug button**.
-Make sure to select the right Debug Configuration.
+     The first time, make sure to launch the right Debug Configuration by selecting it from the dropdown menu.
 	 Clicking the Debug button will launch the latest used configuration.

      <img src="img/debug.png" alt="Debugging" width=900>
      <p></p>